serpent-os/blsforme/test/blocks/README.md

 the `superblock` crate, providing CI for filesystems that may change over time.

-Primarily `blsforme` needs to understand the UUID for `/proc/cmdline` generation, however extraction of volume label is also supported (`blsforme testing` in all test images)
+Primarily `blsforme` needs to understand the UUID for `/proc/cmdline` generation, however extraction of volume label is also supported (`blsforme testing` in most test images)

 ## btrfs.img.zst